Counterexamples in 4-manifold topology: Introduction

 \subsection{Acknowledgements}

 The authors thank the Max Planck Institute for Mathematics in Bonn, where much of the research leading to this article occurred.
 We also thank Jim Davis, Kent Orr, Patrick Orson, and Peter Teichner for several helpful discussions.
+Finally we are very grateful to an anonymous referee for many helpful comments which helped us to improve the exposition.

 DK was supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
 MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.